 Monoclonal Antibodies (mAbs)

 Monoclonal antibodies are laboratory-made proteins that mimic the immune system’s ability to fight off harmful antigens.
-Three products have been granted Emergency Use Authorization by the Food and Drug Administration.
+One product has been granted Emergency Use Authorization by the Food and Drug Administration.

-- Sotrovimab - these target an epitope in the RBD of the spike protein that is conserved between SARS-CoV and SARS-CoV-2.
+- Bebtelovimab - is a neutralizing IgG1 monoclonal antibody that binds to an epitope within the receptor binding domain of the spike protein of SARS-CoV-2.
 This is administered as an IV infusion.